kruthi-sb/arduino_smart_glasses/CONTRIBUTING.md

-Contributors are welcome!
-You can mail:
+🌟☄️FOLKS INTERESTED IN CONTRIBUTING TO THE PROJECT FOR FURTHER IMPROVEMENTS ARE WELCOME.
-Kruthi S B, kruthi.banakar@gmail.com
+THEY CAN CONTACT: Kruthi S B, mail: kruthi.banakar@gmail.com WE WOULD BE VERY DELIGHTED TO COLLABORATE WITH YOU!
+PLEASE REACHOUT SOON.☄️🌟